 - Always use SPF in the morning when using vitamin C—it makes your skin more photosensitive.

 - Be consistent!
 You’ll see visible results within 6–8 weeks with daily use.
+Many find success by integrating homemade skincare natural remedies to complement their routines.

 Final Thoughts